dimsemenov/Magnific-Popup/website/documentation.md

 }
 </style>

-<h3 style="color:#C00; text-align:center;">Warning!
-Plugin is in early beta and this documentation is not finished yet.
-Please send your suggestions about it via Twitter to <a href="http://twitter.com/dimsemenov">@dimsemenov</a>.</h3>

 Here you can find guide about how to use Magnific Popup.
-If you've found any mistake in this site or you know how to improve something, simply submit <a href="">commit on GitHub</a>.
+If you've found any mistake in this site or you know how to improve some part of this documentation, simply submit <a href="https://github.com/dimsemenov/Magnific-Popup/blob/master/website/documentation.md">commit on GitHub</a>.

 * This will become a table of contents (this text will be scraped).
 {:toc}

 ## Including files

+You can get Magnific Popup JS and CSS file from <a href="#mfp-build-tool" class="mfp-build-tool-link">build tool</a>, or from folder `dist/` of <a href="https://github.com/dimsemenov/Magnific-Popup">GitHub repository</a> or by compiling it by yourself with Grunt.

 {% highlight html %}
 <!-- Magnific Popup core CSS file -->